s1ac2x1/bom-remover-maven/README.md

 </plugins>
 ```
 where **folder** points to folder to start search with, "." if not set.
-With such config plugin will find all files in specified folder (without subfolders)
+With such config plugin will find all files in specified folder (without subfolders).

 Another configuration available: